Google launches Android P beta

 For users, Slices surface information from installed apps, and for developers this means their apps show up in more places.
 Slices will start showing up in Google Search this summer and in Google Assistant later this year.

-Android P is also getting adaptive battery and adaptive brightness features, courtesy of Google Deepmind.
+Android P is also getting adaptive battery and adaptive brightness features, courtesy of Google DeepMind.
 The former uses machine learning to anticipate which apps you’ll need next and the latter uses algorithms to learn your brightness preferences in different surroundings.

-Moving on to “simplicity,” which is perhaps a little more subjective.
-Android P will launch with a new navigation system, which Burke called a “much faster” way to get around the mobile operating system while on the go.
+Moving on to “simplicity,” which is perhaps a little more subjective: Android P will launch with a new navigation system, which Burke called a “much faster” way to get around the mobile operating system while on the go.
 The new system has a single home button (the back button is still there but is hidden by default) and depends on gestures, similar to how the iPhone X requires swiping up to access multitasking, for example.
-Swiping up past multitasking brings you to the app drawer while sliding the home button over lets you scroll through recent apps.
+Swiping up past multitasking brings you to the app drawer, while sliding over the home button lets you scroll through recent apps.

 There’s also a rotation button that appears right in the corner of the screen when you physically rotate your Android phone, so you no longer have to decide whether to turn off auto-rotate or fight with it when it’s on.
 The feature is only there when you need it, which is neat.

 Similarly, the volume slider now adjusts the media volume by default, so you no longer change the ringer volume when you’re trying to quickly change the volume on content.
-For those that use the volume buttons to quickly silence their phone, this is going to be a pain.
-This update ties in with a redesigned Quick Settings, which will also offer easier screenshotting functionality, tweaked notification management tools, among other upgrades.
+For those who use the volume buttons to quickly silence their phone, though, this is going to be a pain.
+This update ties in with a redesigned Quick Settings, which will also offer easier screenshotting functionality and tweaked notification management tools, among other upgrades.

 Before the Android P beta was announced, Google CEO Sundar Pichai hinted at the digital well-being theme by unveiling Android Dashboard, a new tool that is meant to help users manage time spent in apps.
 The dashboard will show you how much you use your phone and tell you to stop when it’s been too long, with features such as App Timer, Do Not Disturb, and Wind Down all playing their part in helping you to manage your device addiction.